reddr/LibScout/README.md

 | Vungle     |    < 3.3.0      |  3.3.0        |  MitM attack vulnerability             |  [Link](https://support.google.com/faqs/answer/6313713)  |
 | ZeroTurnaround | < 1.13      | 1.13          |  Zip Slip vulnerability                | [Link](https://github.com/snyk/zip-slip-vulnerability)

+### Identified Issues
-On our last scan of free apps on Google Play (05/25/2017), LibScout detected >20k apps containing one of these vulnerable lib versions.
-These results have been reported to Google's [ASI program](https://developer.android.com/google/play/asi.html) (still under investigation).
+On our last scan of free apps on Google Play (05/25/2017), LibScout detected >20k apps still containing one of these vulnerable lib versions.
+The findings have been reported to Google's [ASI program](https://developer.android.com/google/play/asi.html).
+Unfortunately, the report seemed to be ignored.
+In consequence, we manually notified many app developers.

+Among others, McAfee published a [Security Advisory](http://service.mcafee.com/FAQDocument.aspx?&id=TS102785) for one of their apps.

 ##  LibScout 101